Engineering

 At Ostorlab we scan hundreds of Mobile Applications each day, each scan is very resource intensive but at the same time, since the beginning, we had to optimize the code for speed and maximize use of cloud resources.

-Without re-discussing concurrency and parallelism on Python, there are plenty of excellent ressources on the subject, my favorite is "Fluent Python" by Luciano Ramalho.
+Without re-discussing concurrency and parallelism on Python, there are plenty of excellent resources on the subject, my favorite is "Fluent Python" by Luciano Ramalho.

 But here are some quick notes: